Cimarron Solar Facility

-The Cimarron Solar Facility is a 30 megawatt (MW_{AC}) photovoltaic power station in Colfax County, New Mexico.
-It was the largest solar facility in the state when completed in December 2010, and uses thin film solar panels manufactured by the U.S. firm First Solar.
+The Cimarron Solar Facility is a 30 megawatt (MW_{AC}) photovoltaic power station in Colfax County, New Mexico, United States.
+It was the largest solar facility in the state when completed in December 2010, and uses Thin-film solar panels manufactured by the U.S. firm First Solar.
 The electricity is being sold to Tri-State Generation and Transmission under a 25-year power purchase agreement.